 The Company's basic earnings per share ("EPS") amounts have been computed based on the weighted-average number of shares of common stock outstanding for the period.
-As the Company realized a net loss for the three and nine month periods ended February 28, 2017 and February 29, 2016, no potentially dilutive securities were included in the calculation of diluted loss per share as their impact would have been anti-dilutive.
-Diluted net loss per share is computed by dividing the loss by the weighted average number of common and dilutive common equivalent shares outstanding during the period.
+As the Company realized a net loss for the six month periods ended November 30, 2017 and 2016, and the three month period ended November 30, 2017, no potentially dilutive securities were included in the calculation of diluted loss per share as their impact would have been anti-dilutive.